Skip to main content Skip to navigation

 In addition to Bank Secrecy Act filing requirements, financial institutions must keep detailed records of suspect activities.
 In particular, institutions must maintain a log of purchases of monetary instruments (such as a bank, travellers, and cashiers’ checks) of between $3,000 – $10,000.
 In these instances, the log must record and verify the identities of purchasers, and aggregate the value of their transactions.

-What is the Importance of Bank Secrecy Act Compliance?
+What is the importance of Bank Secrecy Act compliance?

 In achieving Bank Secrecy Act compliance, a financial institution shows its commitment to helping law enforcement organizations tackle financial crime, and contributes to a wider climate of fairness and justice.